I’m back with a Monday Marketing post. So let’s talk about our Marketing plan.

 Make sure whatever you do online align with your marketing goals.
 Use your online time wisely.

 Other things to add to your plan:

 Situation Analysis: Target market.
 Competitors.
 Trends in the industry.

-Target: Who your product is targeting to?
+Target: Who your product is targeting?
 What age range, what gender?
 When you know your audience, you can connect better with them.

 Tactics: Go through the above, create your marketing strategy and then plan the method to implement it to have the greatest impact.

-Forecast: Think about the sales targets and create projections.
+Forecast: Think about sales targets and create projections.

 Budget: Specify your budget levels.
 How much to spend and on what and when.
 A budget also allows you to track expenses which then need to be taken into consideration when tracking your sales revenue.

-I’ve mentioned this before in posts, but it’s about value to the customer.
+I’ve mentioned this before in posts, but it’s about the value to the customer.
 Not about them buying your book and thus giving you cash.
 You need to approach it by what you can do for them (and “they get to read my book” is not enough).

 Your readers and fans are important, you need to treat them well and offer them value.
 Maybe offer them deleted scenes.